 \subsection{Principle of Reflection}

-The principle of reflection says that a logical connective is reflection of meta-linguistic link between assertions at the level of object language (Sambin er al., 2000, p.980).
-According to Sambin et al. (2000), ``A logical constant obeys to the principle of reflection if it is characterized semantically by an equation binding it with a metalinguestic link between assertions, and if its synthetic inference rules are obtained by solving the equation" (p.279).
+The principle of reflection states that a logical connective reflects a meta-linguistic link between assertions at the level of the object language (Sambin et al., 2000, p.~980).
+According to Sambin et al.\ (2000), ``A logical constant obeys the principle of reflection if it is characterized semantically by an equation binding it to a metalinguistic link between assertions, and if its synthetic inference rules are obtained by solving the equation" (p.279).

-We explain the principle of reflection for the cases of the multiplicative conjunction and the additive conjunction.
-The cases of disjunctions similarly hold by symmetrically interchanging left and right sides of sequents.
-A definitional equation of the tensor connective is as follows; Forall $\Delta$, $A\tensor B\vdash \Delta$ if and only if $A, B\vdash \Delta$.
+We illustrate the principle of reflection using the cases of multiplicative conjunction and additive conjunction.
+The corresponding cases for disjunction are obtained symmetrically by interchanging the left and right sides of sequents.